-Hello Fedora User!
-This Tutorial Shows You Step-by-Step How-to Install Apache, MariaDB and PHP 7 on Fedora 22+ 32/64bit GNU/Linux Desktop/Server.
+You are Welcome!
+The Tutorial Shows You Step-by-Step How to Install Apache, MariaDB and PHP 7 on Fedora 22+ 32/64-bit GNU/Linux Desktop/Server.

 LAMP has become a de facto Development Standard.
 Today, the products that make up the LAMP stack are included by default in nearly all Linux distributions, and together they make a powerful web application platform.

 Thanks to the new Zend Engine 3.0, your apps see up to 2x Faster performance and 50% better Memory consumption than PHP 5.6, allowing you to serve more concurrent users without adding any hardware.
 Designed and refactored for today’s workloads, PHP 7 is the ultimate choice for web developers today.

 Open a Shell Terminal emulator window

 (Press “Enter” to Execute Commands)

 How to Install Remi’s Rpm Repos on Red-Hat Linux BasedEnabling Remi’s RPM Repos

 sudo dnf --enablerepo=remi --enablerepo=remi-php71 install httpd php php-common

 sudo dnf --enablerepo=remi --enablerepo=remi-php71 install php-pear php-mysqlnd php-gd php-mbstring php-mcrypt php-xml